Svalorzen/CppCopyProposal/README.md

 ```

 We refer to the newly created class as the *type-copy* of the original class.
 We
-can refer to the original class as the *type-base* of the *type-copy*.
+also refer to the original class as the *type-base* of the *type-copy*.
 One
 cannot type-copy a class and inherit at the same time.
 If such a new class was
 needed one would need to create it by hand with the desired functionality and
 inheriting from the desired classes, as it would be done normally.